by Steve “The Spoon Guy” Schuler

 Each time I sell or give away a spoon or spatula, I include the following instructions:

-Wash your new spoon before using.
+Care Directions: Wash your new spoon before using.
 Hand wash only—never put any wooden item in the dishwasher.
 Avoid letting wooden items soak in liquids for long periods of time.
 Cook the soup, not the spoon!
 The oil finish may dull over time, but the finish will last longer if you wash only in hot, clear water.
-You can let kitchen oils gradually replace the original finish, or you can restore it yourself by flooding the surface with a food-safe oil for a half hour, wiping off the excess, and letting the item dry overnight.
-(Food-safe oils include walnut oil, which can be found in some grocery stores with other vegetable oils, and butcher block oil, which is available with other wood finishes at most home centers.)
-Above all, enjoy cooking with your spoon.
+You can let kitchen oils gradually replace the original finish, or you can restore it yourself by flooding the surface with a food-safe oil, wiping off the excess, and letting the item dry for a day.
+Direct sunlight speeds the drying.
+(The best oils are walnut oil and flax oil, which will dry on the wood.
+Other vegetable oils won’t dry.)
+Above all, enjoy cooking with your utensil.

 See my tutorial on spoon carving here, and my tutorial on spatula carving (with notes on finishes) here.
 Notes on making a wooden cutting board are here.